imp-wq/WuEnDa-machine-learning-course/02-multiple-regression.md

 * Try a range of values, until I found the value that's too small, and then also make sure I found a value that is too large.
 And I'll slowly try to pick the largest possible learning rate or something slightly smaller than the largest reasonable value that I found.

 ![](.\images\choosing-the-learning-rate.jpg)

+## Feature Engineering

+* Using intuition to design new features, usually by combining or transforming the original features of the problem, in order to make it easier for learning algorithm to make accurate predictions.

+## Polynomial Regression